backwardn/zrepl/docs/configuration/jobs.rst

 configuration, each with their own ``hooks`` section.
 See `the following section on Multiple Jobs <jobs-multiple-jobs_>`_ for potential complications to this approach.

+The script's standard output is logged at level INFO by zrepl.
+The standard error is logged at level WARN.

 .. _jobs-multiple-jobs:

 Multiple Jobs & More than 2 Machines